Types of Relationship in DBMS: Explained with Examples

 In the example, the Manager_ID column acts as a foreign key that references the Employee_ID in the same table.
 Therefore, it creates a self-referencing relationship where employees can have other employees as their managers, which ultimately forms a hierarchical structure:

-Code for table:
+SQL Code for Self-Referencing Table

 -- Create the Employee table with a self-referencing relationship